andreafalletti/hyprland-/Advanced-config.md

 this page documents all of the more advanced config options.
 Binds, curves, execs, etc.

-Please remember, that for ALL arguments separated by a comma, if you want to leave one of them empty, you cannot reduce the number of commas:
+Please remember, that for ALL arguments separated by a comma, if you want to leave one of them empty, you cannot reduce the number of commas, *unless told otherwise in a specific section*:

 ```
 three_param_keyword=A,B,C # OK